stuartmcalpine/desc_continuous_integration/docs/desc/gh_actions.rst

    :lines: 53-58

 First we checkout the ``desc-python`` repository.
-Note we do this using the same GitHub Action as we have been using to check out our own repository (which is the default behaviour), but now we are telling the Action to checkout a specified GitHub repository (``repository:``) into a specified directory on the host machine (``path:``).
+Note we do this using the same GitHub Action as we have been using to checkout our own repository (which is the default behaviour), but now we are telling the Action to checkout a specified GitHub repository (``repository:``) into a specified directory on the host machine (``path:``).